RalXYZ/smake/README.md

 smake: Do you want to remove the binary file? (y/N)N
 smake: Nothing to be done here, exiting...
 ```
-Your script may not remove files other than `.o` and the binary.
 #### `smake help`
 ##### Usage
 ```sh